PreethamDesoden/ML_Task1/README.md

 ## Dataset Used

-The dataset used for this task contained multiple features and a target variable to be classified.
+The dataset used for this task is 'iris' dataset.
+It contained multiple features and a target variable to be classified.
 The dataset was cleaned and processed to ensure accurate model predictions.
 Some key aspects of the dataset included:

 Feature Selection: Identifying relevant columns for training.